IT failure, too much information in Information Technology

 • UK IT Director Forum Certus believes that failure rate of IT projects is closer to 90%

-Why is the information part of information technology failing to deliver projects?
-Why do we continue to spend so much of operations strategy on the technology portion of the common people, process, and technology framework when clearly it is the people that define the process and the people that launch technology, but it those same people don’t turn information into decisions.
-Is it the technology at fault or is it the people behind the technology?
+Why do we continue to spend so much of operations strategy on the technology portion of the common people, process, and technology framework when clearly it is the people that define the process and the people that launch technology, but it those same people don’t turn information into decisions?

 Realistically, information technology projects provide plenty of information: scope, risk, stakeholder need, end-user requirements, communications, governance to name a few.
 And IT projects rely on subject matter experts to design components, identify need, define user requirements, and test functionality, but what is the break down?
-Why do IT projects continue to fail?
-Who are the sponsors for all these failures and who keeps funding these projects and expects different outcomes.
-Once underway, who changes the game?

 I propose we lessen the reliance on information and increase the reliance on decisions.
 Information technology is intended to enable decision making, clearly it is not.